MilesCranmer/rip2/README.md

 - Big files are copied to the graveyard without prompting
 - Files already in the graveyard are permanently deleted without prompting
-- Special files (like sockets) will error
+- Special, non-movable files will error
-- Cannot be used with `-i --inspect` flag

-This is useful for scripting or when you want to delete a lot of files without repeatedly answering prompts.

 **Miscellaneous.**